Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 ### API discovery setup

 1. Copy the `ToolApiController.cs` file to the `Controllers` folder in the **live site project** of your Kentico Xperience 13 source instance.
-Get the file from the following location in the Kentico Migration Tool repository:
+Get the file from the following location in the Migration Tool repository:

    - For .NET Core projects: `KX13.Extensions\ToolApiController.cs`
    - For MVC 5 (.NET Framework 4.8) projects: `KX13.NET48.Extensions\ToolApiController.NET48.cs`